aneto0/MARTe2/Docs/User/source/core/configuration/slkparser.rst

 - EOF: end of the stream.
 - ERROR: none of the previous ones.

-The analyzer allows to configure the separator and terminal characters and the comment patterns (which depend on the language to be parsed).
+The analyser allows to configure the separator and terminal characters and the comment patterns (which depend on the language to be parsed).
-For more informations about the MARTe2 lexical analyzer see the documentation of the :vcisdoxygencl:`LexicalAnalyzer` class.
+For more informations about the MARTe2 lexical analyser see the documentation of the :vcisdoxygencl:`LexicalAnalyzer` class.

 Grammar file
 ------------

 The file containing the parser grammar must be provided by the user as an input for the slk tool.
-It is a file with the extension ``*.ll`` and must be written using the slk language and respecting the token detailed above in order to use the MARTe2 lexical analyzer.
+It is a file with the extension ``*.ll`` and must be written using the slk language and respecting the token detailed above in order to use the MARTe2 lexical analyser.

 The available MARTe supported grammars are available `here <https://vcis-gitlab.f4e.europa.eu/aneto/MARTe2/tree/master/Docs/Assets/Snippets/Parsing>`_.